terryoy/terryoy.github.io/_content/guides/2016/linux-study-journal-kickoff.md

 Hard-coding the WiFi SSID and password in the configuration is not convenience in real environment, but so far in my experiement environment, it is OK to use it first.
 We will get back to the network manager later to make it more convenience to connect different WiFi network.

+#### Problem 1.4 WiFi Connection Revisited

+Last night I has successfully connect the wifi adapter to my home's network, howvever some new issues come up:

+*	The bandwidth is only 1Mb/s
+*	It take a very long time to activate the interface, and sometimes hang there

+After checking the [Debian's document](https://www.debian.org/doc/manuals/debian-reference/ch05.en.html), the network setup using *ifupdown* approach is a bit outdate, and the modern way is to use NetworkManager(NM) or Wicd(wicd and associated packages).

+(BTW, it is good to have the *debian-handbook* and *debian-reference* package installed in your local machine for any reference needed.)

+So first step, I try to look up a proper driver for the adapter.
+There is a package [rt2800usb](https://wiki.debian.org/rt2800usb) to support Ralink 802.11n usb devices on Linux.